Top 5 AdSense Alternatives That Pay Well in 2026

 Requirements for Approval:

-To join Mediavine, you need to be running a Google Analytics 4 property and have 50,000 website sessions each month.
 I know this might seem like a lot for a beginner creator, but they ask for this to make sure they can get good results.

 And another thing is that your content also needs to be super valuable, as they want websites that help readers learn something useful.